Wet Macular Degeneration Treatment Options

 The goal of most wet macular degeneration treatments is to stop any further bleeding in the macula .
 This is so important because when these immature blood vessels leak, they permanently damage the photoreceptor cells .

-Can wet macular degeneration be reversed with any of these treatments?
-Not usually.
-Again the goal is to stop or slow the progression of this disease.
+Can this retinal condition be reversed with wet macular degeneration treatment?
+Sometimes.
+Many people do notice an improvement in their vision.
+Usually the goal is to stop or slow the progression of this disease.

 So the anti-VEGF inhibits the growth of new blood vessels.
 You may also see these medications called anti-angiogenic.